lintenn/age_detector/README.md

 a reshape to the pixels to go from working with one dimension to three dimensions (width in pixels, pixel height and number of color channels).
 In this way, the entrance of our neural network will also have these dimensions.
-10. We get in and age labels.
+10. We get in y the age labels.
 Since there is not a total number of classes predefined (the maximum age of a person does not have a strict limit), it does not suit us categorize.
 11. Using the train_test_split function, we now partition the entire dataset into train and test.
-12. We build the neural network model, in this case based a little on that of the booklet 3.
+12. We build the neural network model, in this case it is a modification of the one on the notebook 3 (Convolutional Neural Networks).
 The input must be 3-dimensional as specified above (48,48,1).
 However, we want the output to be a real number that indicates the predicted age of the person in the photo, so the output will be a single unit with relu activation, since there is no as other times we have a specific number of categories among which to distribute the percentages